promerpr/scanstatistics/README.md

 # Feedback

 If you think this package lacks some functionality, or that something needs better documentation, please open an issue here.
-I’m also very interested in applying the methods in this package (current and future) to new problems, so if you know of any suitable public datasets, please tell me!
-A dataset with a multivariate response (e.g. multiple counter variables) would be of particular interest.

 # References